vandersonmota/fcreplay/README.md

 Fcreplay uses sqlalchemy and has been tested with postgres and is used store any replay metadata Docker and docker-compose is required to run the application

-## Optional: Google cloud
-Fcreplay has some scheduled jobs for checking the status of encoded videos.
-To be migrated to docker at some point

 ### A few more notes:
-To trigger recording the file `started.inf` is checked.
+To trigger recording, the file `started.inf` is checked.
 If the file exists then pyautogui is used to start recording the avi file(s)

 The i3 window manager is used to ensure that the fcadefbneo window is always in the same place.